devrafaeltr/unity-generic-singleton/README.md

 2. If there is no `Example` in the current scene and some script is calling it, an empty `GameObject` will be created automatically and the `Example` component will be added to it.

 3. If there is multiples `Example` in the current scene, a `Debug.LogError` will be called.
 This can lead to some errors, take care.

+4. If you're using `PersistentSingleton` a `Debug` will still be called, but the duplicates will be automatically deleted.